Who are Seattle’s hockey fans? Just check out Greenwood’s Angry Beaver — and this data

 “Most of the people who work here are transplants.
 Most of the people who come to drink are transplants,” said Patrick Vaughan, who was simultaneously tending bar and cheering for his Red Wings.
 “I’ve been in Seattle eight years.
 I root for all Seattle sports teams, except when Detroit teams are in town. … I think other people will be like that, too.”

-Who are Seattle hockey fans?
+Who are Seattle’s hockey fans?

 It’s not just Vaughan’s observation: Market research data from Nielsen backs up the theory that Seattle’s newest residents are the most likely fans for our newest professional sport.